tmhglnd/total-serialism/docs/transform-methods.md

 Duplicate an array with an offset added to every value

+Duplicate an array multiple times, optionaly add an offset to every value when duplicating.
+Also works with 2-dimensonal arrays.
+When using strings the values will be concatenated.

 **arguments**
 - {NumberArray} -> Array to clone
 - {Int, Int2, ...
 Int-n} -> amount of clones with integer offset